fenago/machine-learning/lab_guides/lab_7.md

 Customer 3: A man aged 34.
 Again we ask the age question, and since he is an adult, we ask the gender question.
 Since he is a male, we recommend him Instagram.

-Notice that this matches our intuition from the beginning of the chapter.
+Notice that this matches our intuition from the beginning of the lab.
 That means our decision tree worked!
 Now, there was one little step here that we didn’t elaborate much on.
 It’s the step where we decided that age was a better split than gender.
 Let’s study this one in more detail with a